-As can be seen in Column (2), the elasticity of wages to employer concentration remains virtually unchanged at -0.009 and significant at the 1% level.
+As can be seen in Column 2, the elasticity of wages to employer concentration remains virtually unchanged at -0.009 and significant at the 1% level.
 Thus, comparing plants in the same industry and firm in a given year, those located in a more concentrated local labor market pay lower wages: moving from one standard deviation below to one standard deviation above the mean level HHI is associated with a 1.5% decline in wages.
-Columns (3) and (4) repeat the analysis in columns (1) and (2) using an industry definition that is based on four-digit SIC codes and find similar estimates to those in columns (1) and (2).
+Columns 3 and 4 repeat the analysis in Columns 1 and 2 using an industry definition that is based on four-digit SIC codes and find similar estimates to those in Columns 1 and 2.
+Our identification strategy hinges on the use of within-firm variation - hence we use either firm or firm-year fixed-effects.
+However, we also report results from estimating Equation 1 without firm or industry fixedeffects in Column 5 and find an elasticity of wages to employer concentration of -0.022.

-Columns (5)-(8) of Table II repeat the analysis in columns (1)-(4) using commuting zones - instead of counties - to compute the HHI measure of employer concentration.
-The negative relation between concentration and employee wages is evident when we use commuting zones to define local labor markets as well.
-The estimated elasticities in columns (5)-(8) imply that moving from one standard deviation below to one standard deviation above the mean level HHI is associated wages that are lower by between 2.0% and 2.9%.
+Columns 6-10 of Table 2 repeat the analysis in Columns 1-5 using commuting zones - instead of counties - to compute the HHI measure of employer concentration.
+Indeed, commuting zones are constructed such that: "CZs...are geographic units of analysis intended to more closely reflect the local economy where people live and work...These commuting zones...are intended to be a spatial measure of the local labor market."23 The negative relation between concentration and employee wages is evident when we use commuting zones to define local labor markets as well.
+The estimated elasticities in Columns 5-8 imply that moving from one standard deviation below to one standard deviation above the mean level HHI is associated wages that are lower by between 2.0% and 2.9%.

 To further alleviate the concern that industry-level heterogeneity (in productivity in particular) is driving the relation between employer concentration and wages, we focus our estimation on a subsample of firms that operate multiple plants within a single industry segment (with industries defined at either the three- or four-digit SIC level).
-Combined with firm-by-year fixed effects, using this subsample removes cross-industry variation within firms, thereby sidestepping cross-industry heterogeneity as an alternative channel that drives wage differences.
+Combined with firm-by-year fixed effects, using this subsample removes cross-industry variation within firms, thereby sidestepping cross-industry heterogeneity as an alternative channel that drives wage differences.24